iPad Pro (2021): Features, release date, design, and more

 According to Apple, the Liquid Retina XDR display delivers “true-to-life” detail with a 1,000,000:1 contrast ratio.
 It also features 1000 nits of full-screen brightness and 1600 nits of peak brightness.

 While the 11-inch model still uses the Liquid Retina display with LCD, both of them have True Tone for comfortable viewing, ProMotion technology with adaptive 120Hz refresh rate, and P3 wide color gamut.

 The 2021 iPad Pro features a camera system with two lenses and a LiDAR Scanner.
 With a 12MP wide camera with ƒ/1.8 aperture and a 10MP ultra-wide camera with ƒ/2.4 aperture and 125° field of view, it’s possible to record 4K video at 24 fps, 25 fps, 30 fps, or 60 fps.

-The main difference with this iPad is on the TrueDepth system with a 12MP ultra-wide camera.
-With that, Apple was able to introduce a feature called Center Stage, giving more naturality in a video call.
+The main difference with this iPad is the TrueDepth system with a 12MP ultra-wide camera.
+With that, Apple was able to introduce a feature called Center Stage, giving more naturality to a video call.
 In previous models, when you call someone in landscape mode, it feels like the only thing the other person can see is your chin.